This article was last updated on August 7

 Wants vs Needs

-Introduce them to people that have little – travel to other countries where people live on a lot less, or serve at a soup kitchen, or visit a homeless shelter.
+Introduce them to people that have little – travel to places where people live on a lot less, or serve at a soup kitchen, or visit a homeless shelter.
 Model talking about wants versus needs.
 Don’t use phrases like, “I need those shoes.”
 Discuss with your children what they think are wants versus needs.

 Model good financial decisions

 Show them how you purchased a car and choosing a payment plan (or not).
-As they get older let them know about financing and re-financing a mortgage.
+As they get older let them know about financing and refinancing a mortgage.
 Remind them that school loans or other loans are not free money.
 You have to pay them back with interest.
 Very few things in life are free after all.

-Let them see you make financial decisions so they will know how to in the future.
+Let them see you make smart financial decisions so they will know how to in the future.
 The sooner you start, the better.